 DPS believes that all schools – regardless of governance type and model – are responsible for serving all of our students with excellence.
 When schools do not meet expectations for academic growth and achievement on the School Performance Framework, DPS provides intensive support to help them get back on track.
 If schools are still not able to show improvement after significant support efforts over time, we believe that the students served by these schools deserve a major change in their learning environment.

 The School Performance Compact (SPC) is a policy adopted by the Denver Board of Education in December 2015 with the intention of defining a clear process for how DPS identifies and supports the most persistently low-performing schools.

 Four key principles form the foundation of the SPC:

 Although a restart, turnaround or closure is never an ideal outcome, it is sometimes necessary in order to improve student achievement and ensure every student has access to great schools.
 If the DPS Board of Education decides to close a school or the school itself decides that the best way to improve student achievement is to close, the district and school work closely together to protect the interests of students and families, as well as to ensure public funds are handled appropriately.

-For questions about the School Performance Compact, please contact Maya Lagana, Senior Director of Portfolio Management.
+For questions about the School Performance Compact, please contact Ericka Burns, Manager of Policy.